hstarmans/rotorbalancer/README.md

 The phase angle between the minimum amplitude of the accelerometer and the peak of the photodiode is dependent upon speed.
 This is problably due to the fact that there is multiple plane in balance.
 Imagine multiple disks with each their own unbalance.
 If the speed is increased all these unbalances will scale linearly.
 Their moment is dependent upon the distance to a pivot point which is different.
 As a result, the angle of the force measured can be dependent upon speed. <br>
-The measurements were done on prism for which some balancing was already done.
+The measurements were done on a prism for which some balancing was already done.
 A balance weight of 0.060 gram [Weicon resin putty](https://www.weicon.de/en/products/adhesives-and-sealants/2-component-adhesives-and-sealants/epoxy-resin-systems/plastic-metal/298/epoxy-resin-putty) was applied.
 I used an AG204 Delta range from Mettler to measure the weight of the putty accurately.
 An alternative is to cut of pieces of aluminium tape.
 Futher literature can be found in [Science direct](https://www.sciencedirect.com/science/article/pii/S2351988616300185) and at the site of [National Instruments](https://forums.ni.com/t5/Example-Programs/Two-Plane-Balancing-Example-with-DAQmx/ta-p/3996066?profile.language=en).
 The measurements are available in the measurements folder.
 The code for the analysis is available in test.py.